plbstl/first-contribution/README.md

           issue-not-planned-msg: |
             ### Hey @{fc-author}!

             Thank you for taking the time to contribute.
-While this wasn't merged, we value your effort and encourage you to contribute again in the future.
+While this wasn't accepted, we value your effort and encourage you to contribute again in the future.
 ```

 ## 🔐 Security